Pyros009/PT_EWS/README.md

 Real-time data acquisition and processing can be done, but program application, refinements on speed and processing capacity still need to be aprimorated.

-As conclusion, the project indeed points towards the viability of developing a machine-learning algorithm to predict incomming strong-motion waves (large enough to be sensed).
+As conclusion, the project indeed points towards the viability of developing a machine-learning algorithm to predict incomming strong-motion waves (large enough to be sensed), however further work needs to be done to do some actual implementation.

 ### Next steps:
 Further refinement of the model is a must to achieve reliability.
 This needs to be preceded by further fine-tuning of historical data values, in order to create a much more robust historic database from which our model learns.
 Refining some hyperparameters might also prove advantageous once the database is aprimorated.